emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        ``mps_sac_free`` does very little checking: it's optimized for speed. :term:`Double frees <double free>` and other mistakes will only be detected when the cache is flushed (either by calling :c:func:`mps_sac_flush` or automatically), and may not be detected at all, if intervening operations have obscured symptoms.
+        :c:func:`mps_sac_free` does very little checking: it's
+        optimized for speed. :term:`Double frees <double free>` and other mistakes will only be detected when the cache is flushed (either by calling :c:func:`mps_sac_flush` or automatically),
+        and may not be detected at all, if intervening operations have obscured symptoms.

 .. c:function:: MPS_SAC_FREE_FAST(mps_sac_t sac, mps_addr_t p, size_t size)